finkbeca/Notes/content/docs/Front-End/react.md

 render(<App />, document.querySelector('#app'))
 ```
-Note: In the last two examples concering array we are not pushing an element to the array diceRools but return a new array of the two.
-We do this to make sure we are detect changes to the data as not doing this we might not realize there have been changes to an arary.
+Note: In the last two examples concerning array we are not pushing an element to the array diceRools but return a new array of the two.
+We do this to make sure we are detect changes to the data as not doing this we might not realize there have been changes to an array.
 ### UseReducer
-Similiar to useState but gives a more structured approach for updating complex values.
+Similar to useState but gives a more structured approach for updating complex values.
 It is most commonly used when our state has multiple sub-values like an objecting containing keys we want to update independently.
-useReduced takes 2 arguments with an optional 3rd, reducer: a pure function that takes a state and an action and returns a new state value based on action, and intialState value, and intializer (optional), it returns the current state as well a dispatch function to update the state.
+useReduced takes 2 arguments with an optional 3rd, reducer: a pure function that takes a state and an action and returns a new state value based on action, and intialState value, and initializer (optional), it returns the current state as well a dispatch function to update the state.
 Dispatch function takes an action calls the reducer to update the state
 Example:
 ```